DaymudeLab/assembly-theory-JOSS/README.md

 ### Benchmarking `ORCA`

-Set up the `ORCA` benchmark by copying the rust benchmark file into the submodule and then going to the appropriate directory:
+Set up the `ORCA` benchmark by copying the Rust benchmark file into the appropriate submodule and then going to the corresponding directory:

 ```
 cp scripts/benchmark.rs ORCA/benches/